aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 Until this point you had to tell the tool which agent you wanted with `-a analysis` or `-a execution`.
 That is a reasonable thing to ask of me and an unreasonable thing to ask of a researcher who has not read the architecture.

-I added a router that picks the specialist per request ([#45](https://github.com/aiidateam/aiida-agents/pull/45)), then replaced it with a planner ([#50](https://github.com/aiidateam/aiida-agents/pull/50)) once it became clear that some questions need both.
+I added a router that picks the specialist per request ([aiida-agents#45](https://github.com/aiidateam/aiida-agents/pull/45)), then replaced it with a planner ([aiida-agents#50](https://github.com/aiidateam/aiida-agents/pull/50)) once it became clear that some questions need both.
-"Why did this fail, and can you resubmit it with a longer wallclock limit" is two steps with a handoff in the middle.
+"Why did this fail, and can you resubmit it with a longer wallclock limit?" is two steps with a handoff in the middle.
 The planner has no tools of its own, so the step that decides what to do cannot touch the database.

 Passing a step's findings to the next one as prose lost the part that mattered.
 A diagnosis says the failure is in a `PwCalculation` with a PK of 334407, and the next step needs that number, not a sentence containing it.
-The handoff is now a typed message carrying the node references the first step's tools returned ([#58](https://github.com/aiidateam/aiida-agents/pull/58)), so a second model never has to read a pk back out of prose.
+The handoff is now a typed message carrying the node references the first step's tools returned ([aiida-agents#58](https://github.com/aiidateam/aiida-agents/pull/58)), so a second model never has to read a PK back out of prose.

 ### Diagnosing a real failure

 The data archive gave me failed Quantum ESPRESSO runs to work with, which is different from a test fixture in a way I had underestimated.

-A `PwBaseWorkChain` that exits with 501 has not really told you anything.
+A `PwRelaxWorkChain` that exits with 401 has not really told you anything.
-The work chain is reporting that something below it failed, and the calculation that actually broke is somewhere further down.
+The work chain is reporting that the `PwBaseWorkChain` below it failed, and the calculation that actually broke is somewhere further down.
-The tool I built walks that chain and reads the exit code's meaning from the process class itself ([#53](https://github.com/aiidateam/aiida-agents/pull/53)).
+The tool I built walks that chain and reads the exit code's meaning from the process class itself ([aiida-agents#53](https://github.com/aiidateam/aiida-agents/pull/53)).

 The part I did not anticipate was the restart handlers.
 AiiDA WorkChains record which recovery strategies they already attempted, and without reading that record an agent will happily recommend a fix the WorkChain already tried twice.
-On pk 334599 it now reports that `handle_vcrelax_converged_except_final_scf` fired on iteration 1 and the run still failed, which is the sentence that tells you restarting is not the answer.
+On one failed relaxation from the archive it now reports that `handle_vcrelax_converged_except_final_scf` fired on the first iteration and the run still failed, which is the sentence that tells you restarting is not the answer.

-Reading the calculation's own SCF trace came out of the same work ([#55](https://github.com/aiidateam/aiida-agents/pull/55)).
+Reading the calculation's own SCF trace came out of the same work ([aiida-agents#55](https://github.com/aiidateam/aiida-agents/pull/55)).
 A cycle that ran out of iterations and one that never settled look identical from the exit code and call for different responses.
 My first version of the parser reported oscillation on a relaxation that was converging fine, because I had treated the restart between ionic steps as part of one electronic cycle.